Exercise Status: All exercises complete and verified

 Introduction

-This set of exercises lasts 2 days, and involves building and working with LLM agents.
+This set of exercises can last up to 2 days, and involves building and working with LLM agents using Inspect.
 LLM agents consist of a scaffolding program interacting with an LLM API.
 We'll also build and analyse two tasks for LLM agents to complete, a simple and a complex one, in order to see how LLM agents act.

 We'll begin by building a simple Arithmetic Task and Arithmetic Agent.
-This should teach you the basics of function calling via the OpenAI API (Anthropic's API has minor differences, but operates in essentially the same way).
+This should teach you the basics of function calling using Inspect.
 Then, once we're comfortable with function calling and the general setup of LLM agents and tasks, we'll move on to building a more complex agent that plays the Wikipedia Game.

 Then we'll explore a variety of elicitation methods.
 These are methods for getting the best capabilities out of models, and are crucial for evaluating LLM agents.
 Looking at model performance with elicitation method help us to answer the question "Can the model do this?"
 Unfortunately, we'll almost never be able to prove that the model doesn't have a capability, and will only be able to say that with some effort, we couldn't get the model to demonstrate this capability.
 This means we'll have to put a lot of effort into trying to exhibit the behavior in models (to have the highest confidence when we make a claim that the model can't exhibit this behavior).
 This will involve: